Now's the time to pick your own fruit and veg near London

 Court Rd, Bromley, Chelsfield, Orpington BR6 7QL

 Head to Hewitt's to pick a selection of fruit and veg like strawberries, gooseberries, spinach, Swiss chard, red currants, blackcurrants, raspberries, peas, broad beans and spring onions.
-Reopening June 2020.
+Check here for details.